Snowball Earth (manga)

 Snowball Earth (スノウボールアース, Sunoubōru Āsu) is a Japanese manga series written and illustrated by Yuhiro Tsujitsugu.
 It has been serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits since January 2021.
-An anime television series adaptation produced by Studio Kai is set to premiere in 2026.
+An anime television series adaptation produced by Studio Kai aired from April to June 2026.
+A second season has been announced.

+Plot

+Tetsuo Yabusame, a shy boy, and his giant robot Yukio fight against monsters that threaten Earth from outer space.
+After the final battle, Tetsuo returns to Earth, only to find it covered in snow and ice.
+Tetsuo resolves to overcome his shyness and save what remains of humanity.